 Long ago, when I graduated high school, my dream was to become a professional jazz musician.
-I knew that I wasn't nearly as good as my jazz heroes, but I naively assumed that college music school would somehow transform me into "great" player.
-After two years at two different college music schools, I was only marginally better, and I could see that neither school had the potential to take my playing to the next level (neither school that I attended had much of a jazz curriculum beyond combo and big band classes at that time).
+I knew that I wasn't nearly as good as my jazz heroes, but I naively assumed that college music school would somehow transform me into a "great" player.
+Unfortunately, after two years at two different college music schools, I was only marginally better, and I could see that neither school had the potential to take my playing to the next level.
+Frankly, neither school that I attended had much of a jazz curriculum beyond combo and big band classes at that time.

 Towards the end of my second year of music school, I decided it was time to make a change, so I switched to the business school and majored in finance.
 During that first year of business school, I had a business idea and taught myself computer programming in order to make it a reality.
 That business idea didn't actually go anywhere, but it did inspire another idea, and the eventual co-founding of my first tech startup.

 Twenty years and two more startups later, I was burned out with the tech industry and ready for a change.
 Over the next four years, I traveled extensively, and thought about where and how I'd like to spend the next chapter of my life.
 As I mentioned previously, the "where" ended up being Manhattan.